-New policies remain contestable for at least one year and more often two years in some states.
-If you die while the policy remains contestable, the claim will be investigated much more thoroughly and the company can deny paying the death benefit, especially if you lied on your application.
-This can delay payment to your loved ones and they may have to wait longer for a pay-out if they find something suspicious.
+In some states, new policies are contestable for at least one year, if not two.
+If you die while the policy is still contestable, the claim will be thoroughly investigated, and the company may refuse to pay the death benefit, especially if you lied on your application.
+This can cause payment delays to your loved ones, and they may have to wait longer for a payout if something suspicious is discovered.

-Insurance companies can investigate during the contestability period but still have to pay benefits if everything is good to go.
-If it is proven that you simply made a mistake on the application and if the premium would have originally been higher, the company can adjust for what you should have been paying and the death benefit may be reduced.
-For example, let’s say you said you quit smoking a year ago and it had really only been eight months; this could cause a reduction in the death benefit since the insurance company will probably pay but based on a higher premium.
+Insurance companies can conduct investigations during the contestability period but must still pay benefits if everything is in order.
+If it is proven that you simply made a mistake on the application and that the premium would have been higher had you not made the mistake, the company can adjust for what you should have been paying and the death benefit may be reduced.
+For example, suppose you said you quit smoking a year ago but it had only been eight months; this could result in a reduction in the death benefit because the insurance company will still pay but at a higher premium.

-If someone commits suicide within those first one or two years, the insurance company will not pay the benefit and return premiums.
-And if you do not pay your premiums, you run the risk of cancellation, possible reinstatement and a new period of contestability that you will have to forego.
+If a person commits suicide within the first one or two years, the insurance company will not pay the benefit and will not refund the premiums.
+If you do not pay your premiums, you risk cancellation, reinstatement, and a new period of contestability that you will have to forego.

-If you have existing coverage and are not new to the life insurance industry, it is a good idea to keep existing coverage until after the replacement coverage has actually been issued and the policy is delivered.
-So many individuals report that cancellations of life insurance too often have proved to be disastrous.
+If you already have coverage and are not new to the life insurance industry, it is a good idea to keep it until the replacement coverage is issued and the policy is delivered.
+Many people report that cancellations of life insurance have often been disastrous.

-Make sure that you discuss your insurance needs with a licensed agent that can provide the best protection for you and your family.
+Make sure to discuss your insurance needs with a licensed agent who can provide you and your family with the best protection.